Brisilda-Bushi/IG-clone/README.md

 - You can sign up by your own or use these credentials
   - email: fake@email.com & password: 123456
+  - Firebase free version has been used in this project, if there are any issues logging in or creating an account is due to limited resources.
 </br>

 ## ✨ Functionalities of the app